papaledoupe/kurrent/README.md

   before receiving and validating the command.
 - If the command is accepted, one or more events are raised describing the change.
 These events are written to the event store.
-- At some point in the future, the event log reader receives the event(s) from the log.
+- If you are using a change data capture (CDC) module, at some point in the future, the event log reader receives the event(s) from the log.
 These are routed back to the appropriate aggregates via aggregate services.
 This causes the aggregate's actual internal state to change (unlike when handling commands, which simply raise events describing the change), so that a view of the current state can be (optionally) written to the snapshot store.
+  Note that these modules are optional - if you choose not to use one, your aggregates and snapshots will be updated passively at read time.
 - Your applications read clients will read from the snapshot store, with an optional fallback to the event store if no snapshot is available.
 Note that the state of the snapshot store is eventually consistent with the event store (at best; your snapshot store implementation may skip some or all snapshots entirely)